 Debt, especially credit card debt, simply anchors your future earnings (savings and investments) to your past.

 Avoid debt as much as possible, and pay off debt as fast as possible.
-Click here to learn about a faster way of becoming debt free.
+Learn about a faster way of becoming debt free.

 Geoarbitrage for late-stage retirement planning

-You may be close to or even at retirement age and wondering if geoarbitrage can help you.
+You may be close to or even at retirement age and wondering if geoarbitrage can help you achieve financial independence.
 Depending on your financial situation and living circumstances, it absolutely can!

 Even if you’re close to retirement age and working on late-stage retirement planning, geoarbitrage can be a great strategy to help you get there.
 By lowering your cost of living, you can save and invest more, pay down debt quicker and create a nice nest egg – even if you’re starting later than you wanted.